History of the redevelopment of the Turbine Hall

 The Turbine Hall has also been turned into an upmarket events venue all of which is great in terms of inner city upliftment.
 However the issue of providing affordable housing close to work for the impoverished people who lived here previously remains a huge challenge for the city.

-The 3 old photos used here all come from the publication entitled Turbine Square A Heritage of Power researched by Sue Krige and Sarah Beswick ; a 2008 in-house publication for AngloGold and the Tiber Group.
+The publication entitled Turbine Square A Heritage of Power researched by Sue Krige and Sarah Beswick ; a 2008 in-house publication for AngloGold and the Tiber Group.